 Substantial levels of fishing mortality have been estimated for the yellowfin fishery in the EPO (Figure 3).
-These levels are highest for yellowfin ages 11-20 quarters (2.75-5 years), and lowest for the younger fish (< 10 quarters/2.5 years).
-Historically, the dolphin-associated and unassociated purse-seine fisheries have the greatest impact on the spawning biomass of yellowfin, followed by the floating-object fisheries.
+These levels are highest for yellowfin aged 11-20 quarters (2.75-5 years), and lowest for the younger fish (< 10 quarters/2.5 years).
+Historically, the dolphin-associated and unassociated purse-seine fisheries have the greatest impact on the spawning biomass of yellowfin, followed by the floating-object fisheries (Figure 4).
 In more recent years, the impact of the floating-object fisheries has been greater than that of the unassociated fisheries.
-The impacts of the longline and purse-seine discard fisheries are much less, and have decreased in recent years (Figure 4).
+The impacts of the longline and purse-seine discard fisheries are much less, and have decreased in recent years.

-The fishing mortality is estimated to be slightly below the level that would support the MSY (based on the current distribution of effort among the different fisheries, F multiplier = 1.03) but confidence intervals are wide (Figure 5), and recent catches are below that level (Table 1).
-The SBR is below the MSY level ($S{recent}/S{MSY} = 0.86$), but the biomass of fish aged 3 quarters and older is above that level ($B{recent}/B{MSY} = 1.30$), because of the recent large recruitments.
-It is important to note that the curve relating the average sustainable yield to the long-term fishing mortality is flat around the MSY level (Figure 6); therefore, moderate changes in the long-term levels of effort will change the long-term catches only marginally, while changing the biomass considerably.
+The fishing mortality is estimated to be slightly above the level that would support the MSY, based on the current distribution of effort among the different fisheries (F multiplier = 0.99), but the confidence intervals are wide (Figure 5), and recent catches are below that level (Table 1).
+The SBR is above the MSY level ($S{recent}/S{MSY} = 1.08$), as is the biomass of fish aged 3 quarters and older ($B{recent}/B{MSY} = 1.35$), because of the recent large recruitments.
+It is important to note that the curve relating the average sustainable yield to the long-term fishing mortality is flat around the MSY level (SAC-08-04b); therefore, moderate changes in the long-term levels of effort will change the long-term catches only marginally, while changing the biomass considerably.
 Maintaining the fishing mortality below the MSY level would result in only a marginal decrease in the long-term average yield, with the benefit of a relatively large increase in the spawning biomass.
-In addition, if management is based on the base case assessment (which assumes that there is no stock-recruitment relationship), when in fact there is such a relationship, there would be a greater loss in yield than if management is based on assuming a stock-recruitment relationship when in fact there is no relationship (Figure 6).
+In addition, if management is based on the base case assessment, which assumes that there is no stock-recruitment relationship, but in fact there is such a relationship, the loss in yield would be greater than if management were based on assuming a stock-recruitment relationship when in fact there was none (SAC-08-04b).